hyperplane-cloud/hyperplane-client/README.md

-# hyperplane-lib
+# hyperplane-dev
-client-code facing library exposing internal APIs
+a client-code facing library exposing internal APIs for the hyperplane platform